guertsen/papers-to-read/README.md

-# Papers referenced by various online courses.
+# Papers to read on Generative AI

 --